Taxation in India: Service tax

-Service tax was imposed by the government on all the services provided by firms and servicing companies in lieu of monetary benefit.
+The Service tax was imposed by the government on all the services provided by firms and servicing companies in lieu of monetary benefit.
 The service tax levied on services is actually borne by the customers which in turn goes through multiple channels of levying authorities till back to the government.
 Service tax will be applicable on the taxable services only which is provided or will be provided by the service provider agreeing upon the concern of actually offering services.

 It is a tax levied on services provided in India.
 The responsibility of collecting the tax lies with the Central Board of Excise and Customs (CBEC).
 From 2012, service tax is imposed on all services, except those which are specifically exempted under law(e.g. Exempt under Negative List, Exempt as exclusion from Service definition as per Service Tax, Exempt under MEN(Mega exemption notification)).
-In budget presented for 2008–2009, it was announced that all small service providers whose turnover does not exceed ₹10 lakh need not pay service tax.
-Service tax at a rate of 14 percent(Inclusive of EC & SHEC) will be imposed on all applicable services from 1 June 2015.
-From 15 November 2015, Swacch Bharat cess of 0.5% has been added to all taxable service leading the new Service Tax rate to be 14.5 percent (Inclusive of EC, SHEC & Swacch Bharat cess).
+In budget presented for 2008–2009, it was announced that all small service providers whose turnover does not exceed ₹1 million need not pay service tax.
+Service tax at a rate of 14 per cent(Inclusive of EC & SHEC) will be imposed on all applicable services from 1 June 2015.
+From 15 November 2015, Swacch Bharat cess of 0.5% has been added to all taxable service leading the new Service Tax rate to be 14.5 per cent (Inclusive of EC, SHEC & Swacch Bharat cess).
 On 29 February 2016, Current Finance Minister Mr. Arun Jaitley announces a new Cess, Krishi Kalyan Cess that would be levied from 1 June 2016 at the rate of 0.5% on all taxable services.
 The purpose of introducing Krishi Kalyan Cess is to improve agriculture activities and welfare of Indian farmers.
 Thus, the new Service Tax rate would be 15% incorporating EC, SHEC, Swachh Bharat Cess and Krishi Kalyan Cess.

 From 2015 to currently, the gross tax collection of the centre from service tax has amounted in excess of ₹2.10 trillion.

 Service tax has been replaced by Goods and Services Tax in India.
 Service tax no longer applies to services in India.